soroswap/docs/01-concepts/02-design-decisions/03-analizing_uniswapv2_pair_contract_part_2.md

 ___

  ## Safe Transfer: not needed
- The `_safeTransfer` function is Solidity specific.
-No need to implement in Soroban
+ The `_safeTransfer` function is specific to Solidity and isn't necessary to be implemented in Soroban.

  ```javascript
  bytes4 private constant SELECTOR = bytes4(keccak256(bytes('transfer(address,uint256)')));